deis/deis/contrib/openstack/README.md

 # Provision a Deis Cluster on OpenStack

+**NOTE**
+OpenStack support for Deis was contributed by @shakim.
+OpenStack support is untested by the Deis team, so we rely on the community to improve these scripts and to fix bugs.
+We greatly appreciate the help!

 ### Prerequisites:
 Make sure that the following utilities are installed and in your execution path: